 Sandra Lois Brink

-Director Sandra is a licensed funeral director, joining the Stephens Funeral Home, Inc. in 1997.
-She is a graduate of the Funeral Service Program at Northampton Community College, 1999, Marywood College, 1995; and Northampton Area High School, 1990.
+Director Sandra is a licensed funeral director and joined Stephens Funeral Home, Inc. in 1997.
+She is a graduate of the Funeral Service Program at Northampton Community College, 1999, where she was the recipient of the Outstanding Graduate of the Year award, elected by student peers and program professors, Marywood College, 1995, and Northampton Area High School, 1990.
 Sandy has also served as a Notary Public since 2001.
 She enjoys spending time with family and friends.
 In the community, Sandy is a member at Saint Michael the Archangel Byzantine Catholic Church in Allentown.

 Sammy (Certified Comfort Dog)

 When Matthew Stephens met Sammy’s breeder at the 2014 Philadelphia Dog Show, he was hoping he had found the answer to his prayers.
 It was his son, Nate, who had the idea to get a therapy dog for the funeral home after seeing therapy dogs in use after the Sandy Hook school shooting.

 Matt traveled to Ohio to meet the breeder and Sammy in November of 2014.
 There was an immediate connection and Matt knew Sammy was the right dog to bring comfort, healing, love and companionship to grieving families.

 Sammy is considered part of the Stephens Funeral Home family where he plays a key role in helping grieving families.
 When people see Sammy at the funeral home their mood changes immediately.
 Sammy has the amazing ability to put people at ease even during a very emotional situation.

 Since Sammy has joined the Stephens Funeral Home staff he has provided comfort to a wide range of people including children and adults.